bigsmoke/angel/README.md

 Van der Molen #0 / Rowan van der Molen !
 ```

 `Rowan van der Molen` will be a new `angel child` of `angel parent` `van der Molen`.
 Child angels inherit all their parents' names.
-Without making use of the rule that the default relationship axis is the `angel parent >< angel child` relationship, the above example can be made more verbose:
+Without making use of the rule that *the default relationship axis is the `angel parent >< angel child` relationship*, the above example can be made more verbose:

 ```
 Van der Molen \ angel parent > & < angel child / #0 & Rowan van der Molen !